Key Hierarchy

 |---|---|

-| Wallet-derived | The wallet signs a deterministic message; the signature becomes the seed.
+| Wallet-derived | The wallet signs a deterministic message; the signature is the input from which the seed is derived.
 Same wallet always produces the same keys.
 No extra backup needed. |

 | Mnemonic | A BIP-39 12-word phrase is used as the seed.
 Allows key portability across different wallets, but the phrase must be backed up. |